Payment Holiday Information

 Please click on the following link for more information: Mortgage Payment Holiday Notice

-As we continue to feel the impact of the Coronavirus across the UK, the Society has helped many of our mortgage customers during these unprecedented times by offering a 3-month mortgage payment holiday.
+Following the recent announcement from the FCA we are continuing to support our customers affected by Coronavirus.
+The Society has helped many of our mortgage customers during these unprecedented times by offering a 3-month mortgage payment holiday.
 As this payment holiday period will be coming to an end shortly, we are committed to keeping our customers informed about what happens next to get their mortgage payments back on track.
+Please note that the deadline for applying for a NEW mortgage holiday ends on 31st October 2020.

 The monthly interest charged to the mortgage during the 3-month payment holiday period will be added to the mortgage balance and repaid over the remaining term of the mortgage.